NK-dev-24/100-days-learn-to-code---TOP/log.md

 2. Prerequisites
 (Computer Basics, How Does the Web Work?
 Installation Overview, Installations, Text Editors)

-**Thoughts:** Started on Sunday, It was bit boring but worked more than 2 hours
+**Thoughts:** Started on Sunday, It was a bit boring but worked more than 2 hours

 **Link to work:** [TOP](https://www.theodinproject.com/paths/foundations/courses/foundations)